Flamingo (comics)

-Flamingo is a fictional supervillain appearing in American comic books published by DC Comics, commonly as an adversary of Batman.
+Flamingo (Eduardo Flamingo) is a supervillain appearing in American comic books published by DC Comics, commonly as an adversary of Batman.

 The character appeared on the second season of Gotham, portrayed by Raúl Castillo.

 Publication history

 Flamingo first appeared in Batman #666 (July 2007) and was created by Grant Morrison and Frank Quitely.

 Fictional character biography

-Eduardo Flamingo is an emotionless, unfeeling killer who has a tendency to eat his victim's faces after he has murdered them.
+Eduardo Flamingo is an emotionless, unfeeling pink-wearing flamboyant killer who has a tendency to eat his victim's faces after he has murdered them.
 Jason Todd (the second Robin, who had become Red Hood) has rallied a defense against Flamingo, but sustains bullet wounds to the face and knee-cap.
 Flamingo then turns his attentions to Red Hood's partner Scarlet.
 Flamingo then tugs at the seams of Scarlet's mask before she gashes him with one of her blades.
-Feeling responsible for the girl and her condition, Robin jumps into the fray to help, but receives four bullets to his cape-protected spine, paralyzing him from the waist down.
+Feeling responsible for the girl and her condition, Robin jumps into the fray to help, but is shot in the spine, paralyzing him from the waist down.
 Dick Grayson (who is operating as Batman) delivers a boot to Flamingo's face.
 When Dick is nearly tossed over the side of the building, Jason uses a construction digger to scoop Flamingo up and deposit him over the edge, sending him plummeting to the Earth below.
 Commissioner James Gordon later tells Batman that Flamingo's body was never found.

 In 2011, "The New 52" rebooted the DC universe.
 Flamingo is first seen among the villainous inmates at Arkham Asylum.
 He joins the inmates and is seen attacking the Batman before Joker (who was actually Nightwing in disguise) appears to come to Batman's aid and the pair work together to beat back the group of rampaging inmates.

-During the "Forever Evil" storyline, Flamingo appears as a member of the Crime Syndicate of America's incarnation of the Secret Society of Super Villains.
+During the "Forever Evil" storyline, Flamingo appears as a member of the Secret Society of Super Villains.

-During the "Gothtopia" storyline, Flamingo was later seen among those who have taken over Arkham Asylum.
-He and Nocturna later get knocked out by Batman.
+During the "Gothtopia" storyline, Flamingo helps take over Arkham Asylum before being defeated by Batman.

 While Batman is teased by Julia about his romantic failure with Catwoman, he gets distracted when Flamingo's motorcycle skids past him.
 Batman makes a hurried u-turn and catches up to his prey, running him down, and sending the assassin flying from his bike.
 He has taken down Flamingo and allows the man to wake in a cemetery.
 Batman watches Flamingo get up and leave, in order that he can follow him back to his employer.
 En route, Flamingo receives an invitation to Catwoman's impending murder.
 Batman follows Flamingo to the Moffat Building, where he discovers the aftermath of the shooting.
 Dragos Ibanescu lies dead and both Catwoman and Killer Croc are traumatized by Jade McKillen's death.

+In Catwoman #60 (2023), he was shown flirting with a male ballet dancer.